Course Description

 James DuCanto, MD, is an anaesthesiologist, master educator, and innovator dedicated to improving airway management.
 He invented the SALAD (Suction-Assisted Laryngoscopy and Airway Decontamination) simulator and the SSCOR DuCanto Catheter.

-Revolutionize your approach to massive airway contamination with Jim DuCanto and the SALAD Technique
+Revolutionize your approach to massive airway contamination with Jim DuCanto and the SALAD Technique.
+Start by understanding how large-bore suction, integrated skills, and high-fidelity trainers can elevate your practice.

 Set-Up Guide